01 – Fidel Castro completes 30 years in power in Cuba.

 18 – Manchester United Football Club is sold for £20m in the biggest takeover deal in the history of British football.
 The new owner is Isle of Man-based property tycoon and former footballer, Michael Knighton.

 20 – 51 people drown when the pleasure cruiser Marchioness – packed with young party-goers – collides with the dredger Bowbelle on the River Thames.
 Both vessels are moving downriver towards Southwark Bridge in the early hours of Sunday morning when they collide.
 The 90-ton Marchioness is struck by the 2,000-ton dredger, forcing it directly into the larger vessel’s path.
-The Bowbelle then ran over the cruiser forcing it underwater “like a bicycle being run over by a lorry”.
+The Bowbelle then runs over the cruiser forcing it underwater “like a bicycle being run over by a lorry”.

-23 – Hundreds of thousands of Latvians, Lithuanians, and Estonians form a human chain to protest against their annexation by the Soviet Union.
+23 – Hundreds of thousands of Latvians, Lithuanians, and Estonians form a 380-mile human chain to protest against their annexation by the Soviet Union.

 24 – 1,645 Australian airline pilots resign en masse.